codeananda/bitcoin_price_predictor/README.md

 However, I hope it gives you an idea of how I approached this project and demonstrates I can build and tune Tensorflow/Keras models on univariate time-series data.

+Note: I am currently moving all the functions I actually used from [`helpers.py`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/main/price_predictor/helpers.py) into [`helpers_short.py`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/main/price_predictor/helpers_short.py).
+The former contains all the functions I wrote for the project but several of them were written and not used in model training.
+I want to create one file that contains all the functions I actually used.
+Moreover, I am also adding docstrings to every function since I didn't write many the first time around.
+I realise now how grave an error this was!

 # Results

 The best results were obtained by an LSTM with 5 layers each getting sequentially smaller.
 I ran multiple tests on wandb and got the lowest loss on the validation set to be 0.01816 RMSE.